JKJohnny KimMessages & Lectures

 On the other hand, it is also dangerous to speak only of freedom in the Spirit while losing order and the Word.
 We need balance.
 The Word must be central, and the freedom of the Spirit must be alive.
 But the important question is where both of them begin.
 The center is God.
 Ministry, character, leadership, and community must begin from God.

-During the lecture I asked people to write one phrase: from the center of God.
+The key phrase is from the center of God.
 Everything must come from the center of God.
 My personality, preference, passion, ideas, and ministry plans are not first.
 What does not come from God can become excessive even if it looks impressive.
 Zeal that does not come from God may harden into self-proof.

 This is where the term Missio Dei appears.
 Missio Dei means the mission of God.
 We often translate it as mission, but this does not only mean going overseas or doing formal mission work.
 It includes every calling God sends, begins, and leads.
 It is not a task I invented according to my desire.
 It is a calling that comes from God.